sparklingdew/data_visualization/README.md

 ![imports_exports](images/imports_exports.png)

-The graph condenses this information:
+This graph condenses the following information:
- * Percentage of Spain trade with US relative to the total foreing trade in Spain as a function of time (x and y axes)
+ * Percentage of Spain trade with US relative to the total foreing trade in Spain as a function of time (x and y axes, respectively)
  * Volume of money involved in the trade (circle size)
  * Proportion of import vs export (proportion of red and blue in the circles)